npoggi/vagrant-docker/README.md

 DOCKER_IMAGE='npoggi/vagrant-docker-provisioned' sudo vagrant up --provision

 ###Notes:
-In case you switch images do a vagrant provision instead of just vagrant up
+In case you switch images do a **vagrant provision** (or vagrant up --provision) instead of just vagrant up.
+As *docker* by default stops services if not specified in the Dockerfile.
+Puppet as the provisioner with make sure they are UP!

 Originally presented at the *Docker meetup in Barcelona*: http://www.meetup.com/docker-barcelona-spain/events/193336922/